-In rare cases where either a reference HEC or a predicted HEC is empty but not both, the metrics will be computed as follows:
+In the occasional cases where either a reference HEC or a predicted HEC is empty but not both, the metrics will be computed as follows:

 The above treatment of the volume-difference-based scores was derived such that human annotators would be expected to achieve a total score of roughly 90 on cases with empty references, since that is also the intention with nonempty cases.
 It's also somewhat intuitive since it consists of a flat penalty for the false positive/negative plus an additional term that increases with the size of the region that was missed or erroneously predicted.
 In cases where both the predicted and reference HEC are empty, all errors will be set to zero.